mucommander/mucommander/readme.txt

  - Windows can now be properly recalled when they are minimized
  - Fixed individual file progress and transfer speed not showing when moving files between different drives under Windows
  - Fixed slow startup and directory access times that could occur under Windows when network drives are present but unreachable
+ - Fixed issues with local folders under Windows that would occur when a path was entered with a trailing space in the location field

 Known issues:
  - Hungarian translation is not up-to-date